 Reminders of Iceland’s volcanic past are everywhere.
 Currently, there are 30 active volcanoes which come as no surprise, as the island sits on two tectonic plates which are drifting apart at a pretty rapid rate of around two centimetres per year.

 At this western Iceland location, it’s just you, the Búðakirkja Church and nature.
 It is a popular photographic location.

-What’s Iceland without the charismatic Icelandic horses?
+What’s Iceland without charismatic Icelandic horses?
 Super friendly, they quickly won our hearts.

 Did you know that when Icelandic horses are sold overseas they can never return to the country?

 This is to ensure that Icelandic horses remain disease-free.
-All horses are prohibited from import, thereby ensuring the Icelandic bloodlines are preserved.
+All horses are prohibited from import, thereby ensuring that Icelandic bloodlines are preserved.